ogdmerlin/AWS-Cloud-Projects/Dynamic-Website-Cafe/README.md

-# Challenge Lab: Creating a Dynamic Website for the Café
+# Lab: Creating a Dynamic Website for the Café

 ![Lab Description](Media/Lab_start.png)